-A temporary decrease in the wetted perimeter of the Duck River during some of the year under Alternative B is not likely to impact birds, fish, or semi-aquatic mammals (e.g., mink, raccoon, muskrat, river otters, beavers) as these species are mobile and could easily acclimate to these changes.
-However, a temporary reduction in wetted perimeter may impact species that are generally non-motile (e.g., freshwater mussels and other sessile invertebrates, aquatic plants).
-While the minor reductions in wetted perimeter associated with the implementation of optimization generally correlates with a reduction in available freshwater mussel habitat, it is important to note that these drought-influenced decreases would be rare.
-When severe droughts do occur, the reduction of mussel habitat would be minimal, gradual, and temporary.
-Furthermore, most mussel species and individuals occupy habitat towards the middle of the channel which would remain unaffected.
+Temporary changes in the wetted perimeter of the Duck River during some of the year under Alternative B are not likely to impact birds, fish, or semi-aquatic mammals (e.g., mink, raccoon, muskrat, river otters, beavers) as these species are mobile and could easily acclimate to these changes.
+The impacts of drought on freshwater mussel assemblages are well-documented.
+These impacts include increases in stream temperature, compromised water quality, increased oxygen consumption, and decreased reproductive fitness (Moles 2017).
+However, because proposed median flows under Alternative B would fall within the historical fluctuations of the Duck River, it is reasonable to conclude that the potential impact to mussel habitat would be negligible.
+When decreases in wetted perimeter do occur under rare, prolonged drought conditions, the reduction of mussel habitat in the stream margins would be minimal, gradual and temporary.